aquilax/hranoprovod-cli/docs/index.md

 # hranoprovod-cli

 Hranoprovod is command line tracking tool.
-It supports nested recipies and custom defined tracking elements, which makes it perfect for tracking calories, nutrition data, exercises and other accumulative data.
+It supports nested recipes and custom defined tracking elements, which makes it perfect for tracking calories, nutrition data, exercises and other accumulative data.

 [![asciicast](https://asciinema.org/a/257200.svg)](https://asciinema.org/a/257200)